Elleyey/project/DESIGN.md

       2012 versus 2017.

     Needed:
+    - Dataset CBS, Netherlands 2012 - 2017
     - D3 barchart
     - D3 tooltip

+    > Make a static barchart, using the data from 2012 and 2017.
+Show all variables in trust in a horizontal barchart.
+X-axis is percentage of trust, y-axis is variables of trust.

 4. **Line Chart**
       Shows the registered crime rates from 1999 to 2016.

     Needed:
+    - Dataset CBS, Netherlands misdaad 1999 - 2017
     - D3 linechart

+    > Make a static barchart, using the data from CBS crime rates.
+Y-axis shows numbers, x-axis shows years.

 5. **Scatterplot**
       Shows (*choice by user: trust in humanity, policts, police, europe*) versus